-You may be able to get parole, which means you can leave prison or be released from custody before the end of your sentence.
+Getting parole means you can leave prison or be released from custody before the end of your sentence.
 You’ll be kept under supervision, known as being ‘on licence’ or probation.

 What happens next

-Your case will be reviewed again within 2 years if you don’t get parole.
+Your case will be reviewed again within 2 years if you do not get parole.

 Challenge the Parole Board’s decision

-You may be able challenge the Parole Board’s decision.
+You may be able to challenge the Parole Board’s decision.